2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 	which can be accessed by their indices.
 Unlike lists, however, tuples are immutable - you can't add and remove items from tuples, or sort them in place**
 + 	The parentheses are optional when defining tuples but it's a good practice to include them for readability
++	The above optional feature of defining tuples is not useful when trying to use value of tuple in many other places like if a tuple is in a dictionary
++	In such a case, we would need to use () for accessing dictionary values corresponding to the tuple key

 SET:
 ---